 The bobcat is the most abundant wildcat in the United States and has the greatest range of all native North American cats, yet it is rarely spotted by humans because of its elusive and nocturnal behaviors.
 This cat is roughly twice as big as the average housecat, and sometimes referred to as a “wildcat.”
 The bobcat gets its name from its tail that appears to be cut or “bobbed”.

-Diet in the wild: Small mammals, birds, and sometimes larger prey such as a deer
+Diet in the Wild: Small mammals, birds, and sometimes larger prey such as young deer

 Diet at Caldwell Zoo: Feline diet, mice, fish, eggs